bbrfc-celtic/website-dev/README.md

 ### Deployment<a id="sec-3-1-1" name="sec-3-1-1"></a>

-The website can be deployed either by running `rake deploy_droplet`, if an own server is configured beforehand or `middleman deploy`, to deploy to GitHub pages, using the `middleman-deploy` gem.
+The website can be deployed either by running `rake deploy_droplet`, if a server is configured beforehand or `middleman deploy`, to deploy to GitHub pages, using the `middleman-deploy` gem.

 When using the middleman method, the `/build` directory is pushed to another repo, that is 'GitHub Pages enabled'.